Moral disengagement: Advantageous comparison

 In addition to moral justification, another mechanism that individuals can deploy to make harmful behavior seem morally acceptable is termed advantageous comparison.
 This process exploits the contrast principle, which follows the assumption that the perception of human conduct is influenced by what it is compared against.
 That is, individuals contrast their conduct with other examples of more immoral behavior and in doing this comparison their own behavior is trivialized.
 The more immoral the contrasting behavior is, the more likely it is that one's destructive behavior will seem less bad.
 For example, "the massive destruction in Vietnam was minimized by portraying the American military intervention as saving the populace from Communist enslavement".

 These so-called exonerating comparisons rely on the moral justification by utilitarian standards.
 Two sets of judgements facilitate making destructive behavior morally acceptable.
 Firstly, non-violent alternatives are judged to be ineffective to achieve desired changes and consequently eliminated as options.
 "Secondly, utilitarian analyses affirm that one's injurious actions will prevent more human suffering than they cause."
 Albert Bandura suggested that applying the utilitarian calculus in specific situations is "quite slippery" because of the uncertainties that the future contains and the biases in human judgement.
 According to his belief, the calculation process of estimating the significance of potential threats is subjective.

-Albert Bandura also argues that moral justification and advantageous comparison are the most effective "self-disinhibitors" because they eliminate self-censure and change the appreciation of the self in the service of harmful activities.
+Bandura also argues that moral justification and advantageous comparison are the most effective "self-disinhibitors" because they eliminate self-censure and change the appreciation of the self in the service of harmful activities.
 "What was once morally condemnable becomes a source of self-valuation".